 Traffic under this alternate would be reduced throughout the developed areas along CTH A south of USH 41.
 The reduced traffic would improve the traffic related safely along CTH A and CTH OO which is particularly significant in the school zone at Houdini and Twin Willows Schools.
+Removing traffic from CTH A and CTH OO and shifting it to USH 41 would eliminate 120 accidents over the next 20 years.
 The inconvenience due to construction along CTH A would also be delayed.

-Preliminary design indicated that slight amounts of right-of-way may be needed for ramp construction and that proximity damages might have to be paid to owner of group of farm buildings at the northwest ramp. \$100,000 should cover the right-of-way costs plus fencing and proximity costs.
+Preliminary design indicated that slight amounts of right-of-way may be needed for ramp construction and that proximity damages might have to be paid to the owner of a group of farm buildings at the northwest ramp. \$100,000 should cover the right-of-way, fencing and proximity costs.